Jane Mendillo: Return to Harvard's endowment

 She returned to Harvard as its president and chief executive officer on July 1, 2008 and was responsible for directing its $36.9 billion endowment.
-She assumed leadership of the endowment management team just before the 2008 financial crisis and is credited with kept the university's liquidity above water, although the investments suffered a sharp 27.3% decrease in market value in her first year at the helm.
+She assumed leadership of the endowment management team just before the 2008 financial crisis and is credited with keeping the university's liquidity above water, although the investments suffered a sharp 27.3% decrease in market value in her first year at the helm.

-As markets recovered in 2010 and 2011, the endowment posted positive returns of 11%, and 21%, respectively.
-At the end of fiscal year 2011, as reported by the college's magazine, the endowment had recovered substantially, increasing from $27.6 billion to $32.0 billion, while simultaneously providing hundred of millions of dollars to the University's budget.
+As the markets recovered in 2010 and 2011, the endowment posted positive returns of 11%, and 21%, respectively.
+At the end of fiscal year 2011, as reported by the college's magazine, the endowment had recovered substantially, increasing from $27.6 billion to $32.0 billion, while simultaneously providing hundreds of millions of dollars to the University's budget.

-At the conclusion of the 2014 fiscal year the endowment posted a gain of +15.4%, increasing its value to $36.4 billion, the largest in among all US Universities.
-The endowment over her tenure exceeded both the University's long term target returns and its market benchmarks.
+After the 2014 fiscal year, the endowment posted a gain of +15.4%, increasing its value to $36.4 billion, the largest in among all US Universities.
+The endowment over her tenure exceeded both the University's long-term target returns and its market benchmarks.
 It was reported that her compensation from 2008 to 2014 rose significantly, starting at approximately $2.5 million, eventually leading to a compensation package of $13.8 million in 2014.

 She retired from managing Harvard's endowment in 2014.